 Every Child Deserves a Strong Start in Life

 Sadly, many children with heart disease who don’t have access to care die soon after birth or during infancy.
 Others survive but don’t thrive.
 And as they grow up they can’t keep up with their peers on the playground or in school.We can’t change the incidence of congenital heart disease.
 But we can reach more children who need lifesaving care.

 Since 1969 Children’s HeartLink has been dedicated to caring for children with heart disease.
-On an annual basis, over 80,000 children are served at our partner hospitals and programs around the world.
+On an annual basis, over 80,000 children are served at our partner hospitals around the world.
 Over 5,000 medical professionals in underserved regions are now more equipped to care for children with heart disease.

 Our approach has changed since our early days as a medical mission organization.
 But our commitment to helping children with heart disease has never wavered.

 We’re proud of our accomplishments, but we need to do more.
 Ninety percent of the children born with heart disease still don’t get the care they need.Help us reach more children

 Treating kids with heart disease is the right thing to do.
 Training local providers is the smart way to do it.

 Training and mentoring are the best way to leave a lasting impact in parts of the world where there are so many kids with heart disease and so few specialists in pediatric cardiology.
 Worldwide, the need for more specialists is great.

 We lead training partnerships with medical volunteer teams from top teaching and research institutions.
 These volunteer teams commit to multi-year partnerships to train and empower their peers in the delivery of high-quality, team-based care.